 We retain worldwide commercialization rights for our key therapeutic and diagnostic candidates.
 We currently have no sales, marketing or product distribution capabilities.
-However, once we have product candidates closer to expected FDA approval, we may explore partnerships with larger pharmaceutical organizations or out-license our drug candidates.
+However, if our therapeutic candidates appear closer to FDA approval, we may explore commercialization partnerships with larger pharmaceutical organizations or out-license sales and marketing of those therapeutic candidates.